codingforpleasure/customized-workspace/Ubuntu/useful-resources/bert.md

 ## Other

-The model is a deep neural network with 12 layers!
+The BERT model is a deep neural network with 12 layers!
 Explaining the layers and their functions is outside the scope of this post, and you can skip over this output for now.

 ## Datasets shared in HuggingFace